mvysny/karibu-helloworld-application/README.md

 # Workflow

-To compile the entire project in production mode, run `./gradlew`.
+To compile the entire project in production mode, run `./gradlew -Pvaadin.productionMode`.

-To run the application, run `./gradlew appRun` and open [http://localhost:8080/](http://localhost:8080/) .
+To run the application in development mode, run `./gradlew appRun` and open [http://localhost:8080/](http://localhost:8080/).

-To produce a deployable production mode WAR see the [Vaadin Gradle Flow plugin Production Mode documentation](https://docs.devsoap.com/vaadin_flow_gradle_plugin_advanced/production_mode.html):
+To produce a deployable production-mode WAR:
 - run `./gradlew -Pvaadin.productionMode`
 - You will find the WAR file in `build/libs/karibu-helloworld-application.war`
 - To revert your environment back to development mode, just run `./gradlew` or `./gradlew vaadinPrepareFrontend`